 £££-££££ | see holiday villas on offer near Vence

 In the hinterland of Nice, you’ll find the wonderful and natural haven of peace and quiet around the picture-perfect village of Vence.
 Holiday homes and villas are cheaper compared to the coast, offering an ideal getaway for people who are looking for some quality time spent with family and loved ones, while still being only a short drive away from the beaches.
 Neighbouring medieval villages such as St-Paul-de-Vence and Tourrettes-sur-Loup offer great hideaways for more upmarket rentals and luxury retreats.

 Antibes & surroundings

 ££££-£££££ | see holiday villas on offer near Antibes

-South of Nice you’ll pass the charming and mellow medieval hillside village of Biot - popular for being set back slightly from the coastal buzz, while still being only a few minutes from that shimmering azure.
-Following this long stretch of comparably calm coast, you’ll end up at another popular pearl of the Cote d’Azur.
-The upmarket area around hip Antibes, a charming, fortified seaside town with winding cobble stoned streets and magnificent sea views from its ramparts.
+South of Nice, you’ll pass the charming and mellow medieval hillside village of Biot - popular for being set back slightly from the coastal buzz, while still being only a few minutes from that shimmering azure.
+Following this long stretch of comparably calm coast, you’ll end up at another popular pearl of the Cote d’Azur: Antibes.
+The upmarket area around hip Antibes is a charming and fortified seaside town with winding cobblestoned streets and magnificent sea views from its ramparts.
 To mirror Antibes, you’ll find the more modern, developed beachside resort of Juan-les-Pins – a favourite for its sandy beaches.
 But the real treat is the exclusive Cap d’Antibes, spoilt with little coves and sandy beaches.